mattias-p/Whois-Selftest-Tool/README.md

 * The PDT\_Whois\_TP document, within the PDT Test Specifications zip, specifies the format specification that the Whois Selftest Tool implements.

+In the PDT\_Whois\_TP you can find references to other useful documents.

 Specification compatibility matrix
 ----------------------------------
 Refer to this compatibility matrix when deciding which version of Whois Selftest